dujm/Iot_EdgeComputing/docs/device_cam.md

 ### 1. Set up a usb web cam for taking photos

 ```
-# Install the fswebcam package
+# 1. Install the fswebcam package
 sudo apt-get install

-#Add your user to video group
+# 2. Add your user to video group
 sudo usermod -a -G video pi

-# Basic usage to take a photo
+# 3. Basic usage to take a photo
 fswebcam image.jpg

-# If you are using an old camera and get black imagaes, skip the first 20 frames
+# 4. If you are using an old camera and get black imagaes, skip the first 20 frames
 fswebcam -S 20 2image.jpg
 ```